 Co-op Technical School

 The School of Cooperative Technical Education provides students with hands-on training in high demand and cutting edge vocations.
-Blue Planet donated a 50-channel NFT system to the school, and assisted in rehabilitating a neglected rooftop greenhouse into a small scale commercial enterprise.
-Blue Planet currently contributes weekly time in educating and helping Mrs. Ferguson's Green Team, an interdisciplinary group of students, operate their greenhouse.
+Agritecture donated a 50-channel NFT system to the school, and assisted in rehabilitating a neglected rooftop greenhouse into a small scale commercial enterprise.
+Agritecture currently contributes weekly time in educating and helping Mrs. Ferguson's Green Team, an interdisciplinary group of students, operate their greenhouse.
 Only growing since 2016, the Green Team has already initiated an entrepreneurial farmer's market and begun designs for a vertical outdoor growing system.

 TEENS FOR FOOD JUSTICE